faiverson/dextrader/admin/README.md

   Templates in `src/modules` are added to Angular's template cache and bundled into `templates-modules` module in file `templates-modules.js`.
   Template names are without `src/common` or `src/modules` prefix.

+### Git tag with Gulp
+You can run the follow commands gulp gulp production gulp production  --minor *Recommended for a new feature gulp production --major *Recommended for a new release